JonathanBrownCFA/scrape-it-like-you-mean-it/README.md

-# The Guardian US Edition Mega Mongo News Scraper
+# The Drudge Report Mega Mongo News Scraper
-Full stack web application that scrapes the Guardian website using a handful of npm packages, most notably cheerio and mongoose.
+Full stack web application that scrapes the Drudge Report website using a handful of npm packages, most notably cheerio and mongoose.

-* Whether run locally via node server.js or the Heroku app link the most recent Guardian US news stories are scraped and delivered to the users webpage.
+* Whether run locally via node server.js or the Heroku app link the most recent Drudge Report news stories are scraped and delivered to the users webpage.

 * Users can add comments to stories and when they realize that what they said was probably wrong or offensive, they can delete those comments.
 ```